progorker/pgk_mywifide/README.md

 myWifide is simple IDE for MySQL.
 It is designed to work on Wi-Fi network or single user hosting.

+This is lite version which is designed to keep it small, simple & efficient.

 myWifide is ready to use on Testor Gifts such as:
 + Testor Cloud Personal Gift: https://progorker.github.io/sponsor/testor.cloud.personal.html
 + Testor Cloud Startup Gift: https://progorker.github.io/sponsor/testor.cloud.startup.html